jameholme/GNAAT/README.md

 # GNAAT
 GreyNoise AWS ACL Tool (GNAAT) pronounced /ˈnæt/.
+GNAAT started out as a capstone project for school.
-GNAAT is a very simple tool that downloads VPC Flow Logs from an AWS S3 Bucket and checks the IPs within against GreyNoise's IP tags.
+It is a very simple tool that:
+1. Downloads VPC Flow Logs from a S3 Bucket
+2. Checks the IPs against GreyNoise's IP classification tags
-GNAAT checks for malicious IPs and then creates AWS ACLs based on the findings.
+3. Creates AWS ACLs based on IPs tagged as Malicious

 ## To-do:
 * Start using Boto3 like a normal person